aws-solutions-library-samples/guidance-for-ai-driven-player-insights-on-aws/README.md

 ### Operating System

 These deployment instructions are optimized to best work on a pre-configured **Amazon Linux 2023** [AWS Cloud9](https://aws.amazon.com/cloud9/) development environment.
+Refer to the [Individual user setup for AWS Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/setup-express.html) for more information on how to set up Cloud9 as a user in the AWS account.
 Deployment using another OS may require additional steps, and configured python libraries(see [Third-party tools](#third-party-tools)).

->__NOTE:__ Refer to the [Individual user setup for AWS Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/setup-express.html) for more information on how to set up Cloud9 as the only user in the AWS Account.
+>__NOTE:__ A Github [dev container](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers) configuration has been provided should you wish to use [GitHub codespaces](https://docs.github.com/en/codespaces), or [Visual Studio Code Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) as your development environment.

 ### Third-party tools